DmitryMyadzelets/u-machine/README.md

 # Finite state machine micro helper for Node.js

-If you need a state-machine-like behavior and feel that great frameworks like [the one of Jake Gordon](https://github.com/jakesgordon/javascript-state-machine), [_machina_ of Jim Cowart](https://github.com/ifandelse/machina.js) or [_Stately.js_ of Florian Schäfer](https://github.com/fschaefer/Stately.js) is too much for you, then this helper may be just what you are looking for.
+If you need a state-machine-like behavior, and feel that great frameworks like [the one of Jake Gordon](https://github.com/jakesgordon/javascript-state-machine), [_machina_ of Jim Cowart](https://github.com/ifandelse/machina.js) or [_Stately.js_ of Florian Schäfer](https://github.com/fschaefer/Stately.js) is too much for you, then this helper may be just what you are looking for.

 Based on the [KISS](https://en.wikipedia.org/wiki/KISS_principle) and [YAGNI](https://en.wikipedia.org/wiki/You_aren't_gonna_need_it) principles, the core of this module is just [a couple of functions](https://github.com/DmitryMyadzelets/u-machine/blob/master/index.js).